AmmarHazem/AmmarHazem/README.md

  ### Hello!
 My name is Ammar 👋
    I am a fullstack software engineer.

-   - 🔭 Working on multiple frontend and backend project using React and Nodejs
+   - 🔭 Love coding and technology
    - 🌱 Learning design patterns in depth

    ## 🌏 Get in Touch